Life During Wartime (song)

 "Life During Wartime" is a song by the American new wave band Talking Heads, released as the first single from their 1979 album Fear of Music.
-It peaked at #80 on the US Billboard Pop Singles Chart.
+It entered the US Billboard Pop Singles Chart on November 3, 1979, and peaked at number 80, spending a total of five weeks on the chart.

 The song is also performed in the 1984 film Stop Making Sense, which depicts a Talking Heads concert.
 The performance featured in the film prominently features aerobic exercising and jogging by David Byrne and background singers.
 The Stop Making Sense live version of the track is featured in the film's accompanying soundtrack album.
 Its official title as a single, "Life During Wartime (This Ain't No Party...
 This Ain't No Disco...
 This Ain't No Foolin' Around)", makes it one of the longest-titled singles.

 The song is included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 Origin

 In David Bowman's book This Must Be the Place: The Adventures of Talking Heads in the Twentieth Century Byrne is quoted as describing the genesis of the song:

 Record World called it "a brilliant futuristic treatise on urban guerilla warfare."

 AllMusic's Bill Janowitz reviewed the song, calling attention to its nearness to funk, saying that it is a "sort of apocalyptic punk/funk merge" comparable to Prince's later hit single "1999".
 In 2012, The New Yorker described "Life During Wartime" as, "an apocalyptic swamp-funk transmission in four-four time," adding "[it] is the band’s pinnacle, and the song is still a hell of a thing to hear."